ShindouMihou/RoseDB/README.md

     "method": "get",
     "database": "Database here",
     "collection": "Collection Here",
-    "identifier": "Identification of the data here."
+    "identifier": "Identification of the data here.",
-}
+    "unique": "Unique identifier here, you can use this to retrieve callback" }
 ```